AhmadSyafiNurroyyan/industrial-cpwe-network/README.md

 ---

-## 📄 Lisensi
+## 📄 License

-Project ini tersedia untuk tujuan edukasi dan portfolio.
-Silakan gunakan sebagai referensi untuk project network engineering Anda sendiri.
+This project is available for educational and portfolio purposes.
+Feel free to use it as a reference for your own network engineering projects.

 ---

 ## 🙏 Acknowledgments

-- Cisco Systems untuk arsitektur referensi CPwE
+- Cisco Systems for CPwE reference architecture
-- Komunitas GNS3 untuk platform simulasi yang excellent
+- GNS3 community for the excellent simulation platform
-- Best practices dan standar jaringan industrial
+- Industrial network best practices and standards

 ---

-## 📞 Kontak
+## 📞 Contact

-Untuk pertanyaan, saran, atau kesempatan kolaborasi, jangan ragu untuk menghubungi!
+For questions, suggestions, or collaboration opportunities, feel free to reach out!

-**⭐ Jika project ini bermanfat, pertimbangkan untuk memberikan star!**
+**⭐ If you find this project helpful, please consider giving it a star!**

 ---

-_Terakhir Diperbarui: Januari 2026_
+_Last Updated: January 2026_